 Image via Flickr by Dwayne Bent

-Designed by Skidmore, Owings, and Merrill, and constructed at a cost of $1.7 billion, the Time Warner Center is an iconic destination for shopping, dining, and gawking.
+Designed by Skidmore, Owings, and Merrill, and constructed at the cost of $1.7 billion, the Time Warner Center is an iconic destination for shopping, dining, and gawking.
 This building houses more than 40 specialty shops, restaurants from several Michelin-star chefs, the Mandarin Oriental Hotel, the exclusive Equinox Gym, and several luxury condominiums.
 Units here go for an average price of $7,428 per square foot.
 The penthouse was recently listed at $68 million.

 The Carefully Designed 165 Charles Street – 173 Perry Street Buildings

-Though 165 Charles and 173 Perry Street look like two pieces of the same puzzle, the former is actually a carefully designed mimicry.
+Though 165 Charles and 173 Perry Street look like two pieces of the same puzzle, the former is a carefully designed mimicry.
 Together, these sleek condo buildings form a striking addition to the New York skyline.
 Richard Born, Ira Drukier, and Charles Blaichman developed 173 Perry Street and its sister building 175 Perry Street.
 Izak Sendbahar and Simon Elias developed 165 Charles Street.
 All three were designed by Richard Meier.
 Although, the Charles building was the only finished by Meier, right down to the doorknobs.
 Meier’s designs have attracted several celebrity buyers, including Calvin Klein and Martha Stewart.
 In 2013, units in 165 Charles Street went for an average of $2,915 per square foot.
 Condos at 173 Perry went for a comparable $2,968 per square foot the same year.

 The Energy-Efficient Superior Ink Building